 Italian television had no tradition in the industrial production of this genre: RAI preferred the mini-series format and Mediaset was more focused on buying serial dramas than on producing them.
 But the need for an original serial drama could not be ignored any longer, and not only for economic reasons.
 In the nineties, the global-local theme was the main theoretical and cultural issue in international media and television studies: the need for “national drama”,16 that is, a domestic daily serial narrative which could give voice to local cultural and social needs and identities, could no longer be underestimated.
 In this context, the two Italian broadcasters had to face the difficult choice of whether to adopt a more profitable production model upon which the much needed “soap opera factory” could be based.
 Two alternatives were at stake: the first one was the American model, epitomized by The Bold and the Beautiful, based on a slow narrative rhythm and focused on love stories, which take place in luxury interiors and stereotyped locations and which involve many handsome and good-looking characters who live – and occasionally work – in an aspirational luxurious world.
 The second alternative model, the British serial drama represented by Coronation Street (ITV, 1960-present) and EastEnders (BBC One, 1985-present), was completely unknown by the Italian audience: characters and locations are represented in a realistic way; communities are more important than couples, and storylines based on friendship or working relationships are often more relevant than love stories.
 In addition, individual and social problems such as drugs, unemployment, and illness play a major role in the narratives.

 Video 3.
 The first episode of EastEnders, the most popular British Soap opera, 1985.
-Please visit the online version of the article to watch this video.

 Unexpectedly, it was the public service broadcaster who started the game of producing the most commercial of television genres.
 Moreover, instead of choosing the successful US soap opera model of The Bold and the Beautiful, RAI followed the British serial drama production model.17 In 1996, RAI signed a joint venture with an Australian-based television company, Grundy Production, which owned the rights to a successful Australian soap opera, Neighbours, a format which at that time had already been purchased by 25 countries18.
 This choice was risky.
 Neighbours was based upon realism and community relationships rather than upon sentimental issues, so its narrative structure was very far from the habits of the Italian audience.

 Video 4.
 In the Australian soap Neighbours, a sixteen-year-old Kylie Minogue (as Charlene Robinson) debuted on April 17th, 1986.
-Please visit the online version of the article to watch this video.

 Another risky issue was that Neighbours was a format.
 In the nineties, imported and adapted formats were not so common in Italian schedules.
 It would still take some years for Big Brother and the reality show genre to conquer Italian television.
 In particular, serial drama was traditionally considered as the most difficult genre to be formatted.19 But RAI needed to learn how to create such a complex show from scratch; therefore, the Italian broadcaster bought its technical skills in producing a long-running serial drama from Grundy.
 Italian storyliners were not used to coping with many characters and storylines at the same time and so they had to learn from Australian headwriters how to manage long-running stories involving more than twenty main characters on a daily basis.
 Italian actors, who mostly had experience from theatre or movies, were trained by Australian teachers on how to play multiple scenes per day, as required by the soap opera genre.
 Italian directors were trained in how to film so many actors at a time given a very short amount of time.
 Every single production step had to be understood, studied, learned and adapted to local needs, in a constant, delicate and often controversial mediation process.